Shopping Cart

 You can test your babies rooting reflex at home by gently stroking the outermost part of their cheek and watch as their head towards your hand and open their mouth.

 Once you can spot the rooting reflex, you can't mistake it.
 It’s absolutely adorable and memorable.
+But what does it mean - does rooting always mean a baby is hungry, or could there be another explanation for your baby constantly rooting?

 Sometimes the rooting reflex seems to scream "feed me," as your baby is trying to root on anything they possibly can — a stuffed animal, your shirt, the dog's tail (yes, it's happened here).

-But sometimes — the rooting reflex can be exploring their surroundings or tired and trying to soothe themselves back to sleep.
+But sometimes the rooting reflex can be exploring their surroundings or tired and trying to soothe themselves back to sleep.

 When your baby is rooting, pay attention to other cues, it could be a false alarm.
-For example, you may be making the all too common swaddling mistake below.
+For example, you may be making the all-too-common swaddling mistake below.

 Your baby may also root while sleeping.
-Baby rooting while sleeping can be a sign of their brains are still developing and they are trying to learn about their surroundings.
+Baby rooting while sleeping can be a sign that their brains are still developing and they are trying to learn about their surroundings.
 Although it may look like they are searching for food, they are actually just exploring their new environment.

 We mentioned earlier that when something touches a baby's cheek — it will trigger the rooting reflex.

-Now imagine that it's 1 am and in the darkness of your room, you are trying to swaddle your baby to help them fall back asleep.
+Now imagine that it's 1 am and in the darkness of your room, you are trying to swaddle your baby to help them fall back asleep.In your exhaustion (and lack of sight) the swaddle blanket is left accidentally rubbing their cheek?

 Baby rooting reflex triggered!